Seoul, Korea

 Expats, digital nomads and retirees living in Seoul responded:

 "I absolutely loved living in Seoul.
 I would not have traded my experience for anything.
 Generally speaking, I had a very positive experience with working and socializing with Koreans as well as with other ex-pats.
 I have so many great memories of my time there from 2018 thru early 2020.
-I would definitely consider relocating to Korea, if the right professional situation was offered," said an expat in Seoul.
+I would definitely consider relocating to Korea, if the right professional situation was offered," commented one expat living in Seoul, Korea.

 What type of social life can someone expect in Seoul?